 “These are stories that will live a long time both on the page and in your heart.” —Joseph Monninger, author of The World as We Know It.

 A Field Guide to Murder & Fly Fishing made the 2018 Eric Hoffer Book Awards Short List and was a finalist in the short story category for both the 2018 American Fiction Awards and the 2017 International Book Awards.
-“The Afternoon Client,” won the Writer’s Digest Popular Fiction Awards, and “Tower Eight” was the Grand Prize winner for Outrider Press’s The Mountain anthology.
+“The Afternoon Client” won the Writer’s Digest Popular Fiction Awards, and “Tower Eight” was the Grand Prize winner for Outrider Press’s The Mountain anthology.
 Previous versions of the collection were shortlisted for the New Rivers Press Many Voices Project, the Autumn House Press Fiction Prize, and the Lewis-Clark Press Discovery Award.

 “From the mountain lakes of the Colorado Rockies to cobbled streets of Spain, this fascinating collection of short stories by Vermont-based writer Tim Weed (Will Poole’s Island) never disappoints.. . .
 A Field Guide to Murder and Fly Fishing is a collection you’ll be happy to get lost in.” — Ploughshares.